Automotive industry in Argentina: Recent developments

 Argentina's automotive industry has been severely impacted by the economic downturn that started in mid-2023.
 During the first eight months of 2024, total automotive industry production at constant prices decreased by -17.4% compared to the same period in 2023.

 Exports declined by -8.9% during the first seven months of 2024 compared to the same period in 2023 due to reduced shipments to Chile, Colombia, and Peru.

 Automakers have been impacted by the scarcity of foreign currency available to buy imported parts, resulting in production shutdowns for several manufacturers in early 2024.
 General Motors’ Alvear plant suspended production from December 29, 2023 to March 4, 2024.
 Several manufacturers have implemented layoffs, including Toyota, which laid off 400 employees in March 2024, and Volkswagen, which laid off 300 employees in August 2024.

 However, even in the midst of this severe downturn, Argentina's automotive sector continues to attract greenfield foreign direct investment.
-The first nine months of 2024 have seen announcements by Stellantis (USD $655 million), Renault (USD $300 million), Toyota (USD $50 million), and Honda (USD $15 million) for capital investment over the next five years in Argentina.
+The first nine months of 2024 have seen announcements by Stellantis (US$655 million), Renault (US$300 million), Toyota (US$50 million), and Honda (US$15 million) for capital investment over the next five years in Argentina.
 These announcements demonstrate that global automakers remain confident about Argentina's long-term potential as a market and regional production base.